5l1v3r1/Sections-of-Java-Code/README.md

 **This is written by ImRowin, not Erouax**

-My new screenshare tool: https://discord.gg/j9Xhh69 No, I don't use Code 66 code.
+My new screenshare tool: https://discord.gg/j9Xhh69

+No, I'm not using Code 66 code.
 I'm not using GoPvP screenshare tool code either, even though it's my code.

-About Code 66:
+**About Code 66:**
 Aoros came up with the idea to make a screenshare tool.
 We were going to work on it, me as developer and Aoros as manager.
 He promised me 50% of the money we make.
 Now here's a list of stuff I didn't like:
 - Aoros contacted people without telling me, promising them (a percentage of the) money
 - Aoros wanted to call everything "LLC" "because it looks professional"